GSI-HPC/sys-chef-cookbook/documents/snmp.md

 The attributes for snmpd configuration are located beneath `node["sys"]["snmp"]`:

-`community`:
+`community`
-Sets the community for read access, defaults to `public`
+: Sets the community for read access, defaults to `public`

-`full_access`:
+`full_access`
-Allow the reader to walk the full tree, otherwise `systemonly`.
+: Allow the reader to walk the full tree, otherwise `systemonly`.
 Default: false

-`sys_contact` and `sys_location`:
+`sys_contact` and `sys_location`
-Standard SNMP attributes for admin contact and location of the system.
+: Standard SNMP attributes for admin contact and location of the system.

+`log_level`
+: messages with the given log level and above will be logged to syslog (facility `daemon`)

-Other minor tweaks can be set via attributes, check the snmpd.conf template for hints.
+Other minor tweaks can be set via attributes, check the template `etc_snmp_snmpd.conf.erb` for hints.

 ## Defining snmpd extensions